Virabhadra

-Virabhadra (वीरभद्र), also rendered Veerabhadra, Veerabathira, and Veerabathiran, is a fierce form of the Hindu god Shiva.
+Virabhadra (वीरभद्र), also rendered Veerabhadra, is a fierce form of the Hindu god Shiva.
 He is created by the wrath of Shiva, when the deity hurls a lock of his matted hair upon the ground, upon hearing of the self-immolation of his consort, Sati, at the Daksha yajna.

 He appears in the Puranas as a vengeful being, attacking the deities who had attended the Daksha yajna with Bhadrakali.
 In the ensuing melee, Bhaga's eyes are plucked out, Agni, Mitra, and Chandra are also accosted.
-The fate of Daksha himself varies from text to text: Virabhadra either decapitates him, urges him to beg forgiveness from Shiva, or is saved by Vishnu, who defeats Virabhadra.
+The fate of Daksha himself varies from text to text: Virabhadra either decapitates him, urges him to beg forgiveness from Shiva, or is saved temporarily by Vishnu, who defeats Virabhadra (but gets decapitated later).